Noirdemort/SafeMaker/README.md

 **Q4.** How can I sync it across my multiple devices or when I change my device?
 **Ans.** You cant.
 Passwords are discardable entities.
 Dont be lazy... change them when you change your device.
 Also you can get the same ones if you use the same data again.

+**Q5.** Why is there no security option like TouchID or some other fuckery?
+**Ans.** I will integrate if number of users grow considerably or if you really need it.

 ---

 Finally, feel free to contribute.